 Musical life at Fitzwilliam

 Fitzwilliam provides a plethora of opportunities for instrumentalists and singers of all varieties and interests.
-The College supports termly residencies (including concerts and master classes) by the Fitzwilliam Quartet, founded in the College in 1968 and now one of the world's leading chamber ensembles.
-Collabortive performance projects between music students and the Quartet are warmly encouraged.
-The College also holds an annual piano competition for a scholarship named after the nineteenth-century virtuoso Charles Valentin Alkan, which is now open to competitors from other, neighbouring Colleges.
+The College supports yearly residencies (including concerts and master classes) by the Fitzwilliam Quartet, founded in the College in 1968 and now one of the world's leading chamber ensembles.
+Collaborative performance projects between music students and the Quartet are warmly encouraged.

 The College Music Society organises frequent concerts, which take place in the new 240-seat Auditorium (which has a Steinway grand piano and a two-manual Goble harpsichord), or in the Chapel, where there is a fine two-manual Peter Collins organ and a Bechstein grand piano.
 The Music Society also hosts the annual instrumental scholarships competitions and all music Scholars, including Choral and Organ Scholars, are members of the Music Society Committee.

 Prominent in the College's musical life is the Chapel Choir, which performs both in Chapel services and at other functions.
 Other Fitzwilliam ensembles include the New Music ensemble CB3, the renowned Fitz Barbershop and Sirens vocal ensembles (men's & women's), the Cambridge University 'Fitz' Swing Band and a number of rock bands.
 There is also a strong tradition of music theatre in the College.
 2007 saw the foundation of Fitzwilliam Chamber Opera, Cambridge's only permanent college-based opera company, whose debut production of Handel's Xerxes performed to full houses in the Auditorium.
 Excellent practice facilities are provided, including a band room and four dedicated music practice rooms.

 We are enriching the musical life of Fitzwilliam by friendly co-operation with the music societies of the other 'Hill' Colleges, with whom we share the Orchestra on the Hill.